iliyaML/ibm-machine-learning/supervised-learning-classification/README.md

 ## Classification Error Metrics

-A confusion matrix tabulates true positives, false negatives, false positives and true negatives.
+A **Confusion Matrix** tabulates true positives, false negatives, false positives and true negatives.
 Remember that the false positive rate is also known as a type I error.
 The false negatives are also known as a type II error.

-Accuracy is defined as the ratio of true postives and true negatives divided by the total number of observations.
+**Accuracy** is defined as the ratio of true postives and true negatives divided by the total number of observations.
 It is a measure related to predicting correctly positive and negative instances.

-Recall or sensitivity identifies the ratio of true positives divided by the total number of actual positives.
+**Recall** or **Sensitivity** identifies the ratio of true positives divided by the total number of actual positives.
 It quantifies the percentage of positive instances correctly identified.

-Precision is the ratio of true positive divided by total of predicted positives.
+**Precision** is the ratio of true positive divided by total of predicted positives.
 The closer this value is to 1.0, the better job this model does at identifying only positive instances.

-Specificity is the ratio of true negatives divided by the total number of actual negatives.
+**Specificity** is the ratio of true negatives divided by the total number of actual negatives.
 The closer this value is to 1.0, the better job this model does at avoiding false alarms.

-The receiver operating characteristic (ROC) plots the true positive rate (sensitivity) of a model vs. its false positive rate (1-sensitivity).
+The **Receiver Operating Characteristic (ROC)** plots the true positive rate (sensitivity) of a model vs. its false positive rate (1-sensitivity).

-The area under the curve of a ROC plot is a very common method of selecting a classification methods.T
+The **Area Under the Curve (AUC)** of a ROC plot is a very common method of selecting a classification methods.

-he precision-recall curve measures the trade-off between precision and recall.
+The **Precision-Recall Curve** measures the trade-off between precision and recall.

 The ROC curve generally works better for data with balanced classes, while the precision-recall curve generally works better for data with unbalanced classes.

 ## K Nearest Neighbor Methods for Classification

-K Nearest Neighbor methods are useful for classification.
+**K Nearest Neighbor methods** are useful for classification.
 The elbow method is frequently used to identify a model with low K and low error rate.

 These methods are popular due to their easy computation and interpretability, although it might take time scoring new observations, it lacks estimators, and might not be suited for large data sets.